 Some allow online training courses, but it is always recommended that you check your own state and community regulations.

-Other certified nursing assistance programs offer more comprehensive skills, such as fundamental medical procedures, restorative care giving and nursing essentials.
+Other certified nursing assistant programs offer more comprehensive skills, such as fundamental medical procedures, restorative care giving and nursing essentials.

-All such programs offer CNA trainees a clinical practicum, which educates candidates on the full course load of skills required in your new career as a CNA.
+All such programs offer CNA trainees a clinical practicum, which educates candidates on the full course load of skills required in your new career as a certified nursing assistant.